-In 1992, the history of cannabis changed forever when the first American medical cannabis dispensary was founded in San Francisco.
+In 1992, the history of cannabis changed forever when the first American medical marijuana dispensary was founded in San Francisco.
 At first, expansion of the industry was slow, but in the past few years cannabis has become the fastest growing industry in the nation.

 One thing most successful dispensaries have in common is the optimal use of their retail space, including aesthetics and workflow.